Chart Color Schemes

 Gladesville was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Gladesville's population showed higher cultural diversity compared to most local areas, with 32.6% born overseas and 27.1% speaking a language other than English at home.
-Christianity was the predominant religion in Gladesville at 56.9%.
-While Judaism constituted only 0.3%, it was slightly higher than Greater Sydney's average of 0.4%.
+Gladesville's population shows high cultural diversity, with 32.6% born overseas and 27.1% speaking a language other than English at home.
+Christianity is the predominant religion, comprising 56.9%.
+Judaism, however, is slightly overrepresented at 0.3%, compared to Greater Sydney's 0.4%.

 Frequently Asked Questions - Diversity